pb111/Decision-Tree-Classification-Project/README.md

-# Decision Tree Classifier with Python and Scikit-Learn
+# Decision Tree Classification with Python and Scikit-Learn

 Classification and Regression Trees or **CART** are one of the most popular and easy to interpret machine learning algorithms.
 In this project, I build a Decision Tree Classifier to predict the safety of the car.
 I implement Decision Tree Classification with Python and Scikit-Learn.
 I have used the **Car Evaluation Data Set** for this project, downloaded from the UCI Machine Learning Repository website.